It’s not the first time, and I know it won’t be the last, I tell myself.

 He has come for me.
 He defended me.
 I sense joy in my heart again.
 The veil is lifted.

-The Lord is the Lord of my Home, my Heart, my Marriage, my SOUL.
+The Lord is the Lord of my Home, my Heart, my Marriage, my Mind, my SOUL.

 The power of Jesus and HIS NAME is something I cannot forget.

 Demons do exist.
 They shudder and tremble at the name of Jesus.